 The process was first used in England a few years later, when it was introduced in the late-1750s at the Worcester porcelain factory.
-It took almost 30 years to develop the appropriate pottery body and glaze technology and for suitable transfer tissue to be available.
-While there is some uncertainty about the origins of the process in Staffordshire it is generally agreed that Josiah Spode was the first potter to manufacture underglaze transfer printed earthenware on a commercial scale, and that he was in production by 1784.
+It took almost 30 years for Staffordshire potters to develop the appropriate earthenware body and glaze and for suitable transfer tissue to be available to make underglaze blue printed pottery.
+While there is some uncertainty about the origins of the process in Staffordshire it is generally agreed that Josiah Spode was the first potter to manufacture blue printed pottery on a commercial scale, and that he was in production by 1784.

 From that time blue printing evolved in response to technical improvements, changes in fashion and the growth of British and overseas markets.

 Find links to more information on blue printing here

 A brief illustrated introduction to British underglaze blue printing on earthenware

 Underglaze blue printed earthenware late 18th century.
 Typically the pattern is composed of engraved lines, with little tonal range, and while Chinese-style designs are the most popular, other patterns including commemorative devices may be found.